 Power of Support During Cancer

-- Doherty portrayed Brenda Walsh on the sitcom until she left the show in 1994.
-In her personal life, she was first diagnosed with breast cancer in 2015.
-It went into remission in 2017 but returned as stage 4 cancer in 2019, meaning it has spread to other body parts.
+- She was first diagnosed with breast cancer in 2015.
+It went into remission in 2017 but returned as stage 4 cancer in 2019.

-- Doherty’s breast cancer spread to her brain, causing her to undergo surgery to remove a tumor in her brain at the beginning of this year.
+- Doherty's breast cancer spread to her brain causing her to undergo surgery to remove a tumor in her brain.

 - Are You A Metastatic Breast Cancer Patient Curious About The Drug Enhertu?
 Here’s What You Need To Know

 - CD4/CD6 Inhibitors For Metastatic Breast Cancer — What Are The Side Effects?